NAlnassar/Airbnb_data_exploration/README.md

 # Libraries Used in the Repository

-- Pandas
-[Pandas](https://pandas.pydata.org/) is a powerful data manipulation library for Python.
-It provides data structures and functions for efficiently handling and analyzing structured data.
+-[Pandas](https://pandas.pydata.org/) is a data manipulation library for Python.
+It provides data structures and functions for efficiently handling and analyzing **structured** data.

-- Numpy
-[Numpy](https://numpy.org/) is a fundamental package for scientific computing with Python.
-It provides support for arrays, matrices, and high-level mathematical functions to operate on these arrays efficiently.
+-[Numpy](https://numpy.org/) is a fundamental package for scientific computing with Python.
+It provides support for arrays, matrices, and tools needed for machine learning task and sciency projects in general.

-- Scikit-learn (Sklearn)
-[Scikit-learn](https://scikit-learn.org/) is a versatile machine learning library for Python.
-It features various algorithms for classification, regression, clustering, and dimensionality reduction, along with utilities for model evaluation and data preprocessing.
+-[Scikit-learn](https://scikit-learn.org/) is a versatile machine learning library for Python.
+It features various algorithms for classification, regression, clustering, along with utilities for model evaluation and data preprocessing. even though it is pretty high-level compared to pytorch or tensorflow, it gets the job done.

-- Seaborn
-[Seaborn](https://seaborn.pydata.org/) is a statistical data visualization library based on Matplotlib.
+-[Seaborn](https://seaborn.pydata.org/) is a statistical data visualization library based on Matplotlib.
 It provides a high-level interface for creating attractive and informative statistical graphics.

-These libraries are essential tools for data analysis, machine learning, and data visualization tasks in the repository.